GesJeremie/Gotham-documentation/README.md

   return false
 ```

-In this example Gotham will execute the file `controllers/zombie/index` only if the URL is `http://south-dakota.domain.com/`
+> In this example Gotham will execute the file `controllers/zombie/index` only if the URL is `http://south-dakota.domain.com/`

-> In this example, an url like `http://localhost:3000/zombie/243/edit` or `http://localhost:3000/zombie/frank/edit` will execute the file `controllers/zombie/edit.coffee`

 ## Controllers